 Yes, you got a new puppy!
 Before bringing your puppy home, make sure you have everything ready in your home.
-So that you can have a pet friendly home.
-It will make bringing your puppy home easier on you, if you are prepared.
+So that you can have a pet-friendly home.
+It will make bringing your puppy home easier on you if you are prepared.

 Dog Proof your Home Environment

 Make sure that you tuck electrical cords away.
 Because as we all know how much puppies like to chew.
-Make sure that you have all harmful chemicals out of your puppies reach.
+Make sure that you have all harmful chemicals out of your puppy’s reach.
 Even some household plants are harmful to your puppy.
 So make sure you do your research to find out which plants can harm your puppy.
-Another thing you can do is get down on the floor and look to see what your puppy can find to get into, and then move it, or change where it.
+Another thing you can do is get down on the floor and look to see what your puppy can find to get into, and then move it, or change where it is.

 Supplies you Will Need